-Mr. Cavalla has lived in Fresno County for over 60 years.
+Mr. Cavalla has lived in Fresno County for over 70 years.
 He is President of Suburban Steel, Inc. and Vice President of Tri State Stairway Corp.
 He is active in Fresno County as a businessman and farmer.
+He has 50 years experience in steel construction and farming.
 Mr. Cavalla's relevant experience as an executive in managing and operating manufacturing and farming businesses within the Company's market area, qualifies him for service as a director.